Anti-obesity effects of instant fermented teas in vitro and in mice with high-fat-diet-induced obesity†

 Obesity is a chronic metabolic disorder that is associated with higher risks of developing diabetes and cardiovascular disease.
-Chinese dark tea is a fermented beverage having many biological effects and could be considered for the management of obesity.
+Chinese dark tea is a fermented beverage with many biological effects and could be considered for the management of obesity.
 This study is aimed to assess the possible anti-obesity properties of instant dark tea (IDT) and instant pu-erh tea (PET) in high fat diet (HFD)-fed mice.
 Male C57BL/6 mice were divided into 5 groups.
-They received low-fat diet (LFD), HFD, HFD supplemented with drinking IDT infusion (5 mg/mL), PET infusion (5 mg/mL) or water for 8 weeks.
+They received low-fat diet (LFD), HFD, HFD supplemented with drinking IDT infusion (5 mg mL−1), PET infusion (5 mg mL−1) or water for 8 weeks.
 The results showed IDT exhibited better inhibitory effect than PET on body weight gain and visceral fat weights.
-IDT also improved the serum high-density lipoprotein cholesterol (HDL-C) level, whereas decreased the low-density lipoprotein cholesterol (LDL-C) and leptin levels more effectively than PET.
-Both IDT and PET lowered the levels of aspartate aminotransferase (AST) and alanine aminotransferase (ALT) in the plasma, and significantly increased the ratio of albumin to globin (A/G) in the serum compared to control group.
-IDT treatment reduced malondialdehyde (MDA) in liver.
-The histomorphology evidenced that the liver tissue architecture was well preserved by IDT administration.
+IDT also improved the serum high-density lipoprotein cholesterol (HDL-C) level, but decreased the low-density lipoprotein cholesterol (LDL-C) and leptin levels more effectively than PET.
+Both IDT and PET lowered the levels of aspartate aminotransferase (AST) and alanine aminotransferase (ALT) in the plasma and significantly increased the ratio of albumin to globin (A/G) in the serum compared to the control group.
+IDT treatment reduced the malondialdehyde (MDA) level in the liver.
+Histomorphology evidenced that the liver tissue architecture was well preserved by IDT administration.
 Moreover, IDT regulated the expression of obesity-related genes more effectively than PET.
-Overall, the present findings have provided the proof of concept that dietary IDT could provide a safer and cost effective option for people with high-fat diet-induced obesity.
+Overall, the present findings have provided the proof of concept that dietary IDT could provide a safer and cost-effective option for people with HFD-induced obesity.